Cushing's Syndrome and Its Impact On Dogs' Back Legs

 What Causes Canine Cushing's Disease?

-In most dogs with Cushing’s syndrome, the disorder stems from a small tumor on the pituitary gland.
-In others, a tumor on one of the adrenal glands triggers the overproduction of cortisol.
 These tumors commonly develop after the age of 6, the same age that many dogs start to enter their senior years.
-However, younger dogs can develop it, too, especially if they’ve undergone extensive or repeated treatments with steroids for a previous health problem.
+However, younger dogs can develop it, too, especially if they've undergone extensive or repeated treatments with steroids for a previous health problem.

 Some dogs may have more of a natural predisposition to Cushing's syndrome than others.
 For instance, females get Cushing's syndrome more often than males.
 Certain breeds also seem to have an elevated risk for Cushing's syndrome.
 Examples include Miniature Poodles, Cocker Spaniels, Beagles, and Dachshunds.